Many homeschooling families (and non-homeschooling families, too) are living on one income in a two-income economy.

 There’s no fairy godmother that adds extra digits to your paycheck or makes your bills disappear (if you find one, send her my way).
 But there are sensible, doable strategies you can incorporate into your day-to-day life that will make profound change possible over time.

-For the next few weeks, this series of posts is going to fly in the face of the current Black Friday frenzy and all it’s pressure to spend more.
+This series of posts is going to fly in the face of the current Black Friday frenzy and all it’s pressure to spend more.
 I’ll be sharing four of the most effective strategies our family has used to save money to make our single-income, homeschooling lifestyle possible.

 The 4 C’s: Strategies for Living on Less